 Although bear spray is an effective deterrent, Herrero says, “Don’t bet your life on it,” which means that, when you are in bear country, you should take every precaution to ensure that you won’t need to use your spray.
 Educate yourself about the proper storage of food, where you should set up camp, avoiding areas where you’re likely to surprise a bear, and so forth.
 Although you can’t guarantee you won’t have a dangerous bear encounter, you can surely make the situation less likely.

-Don’t rely on a single canister of bear spray for a whole group; everyone entering bear country should be equipped with his or her own spray.
+Don’t rely on a single canister of bear spray for a whole group; everyone entering bear country should be equipped with his or her own spray for staying safe outdoors.
 You should also keep canisters readily available in the cooking, sleeping, and toilet areas of your camp.
 Be sure to check the expiration dates on all canisters before you head into the wild.

 Many experts have compared bear spray to a seatbelt: you will probably never need it, but when you do, it could be the difference between life and death.